jacobkap/ucrbook/docs/15_nibrs_victim.md

 There are 52 possible offenses included in this segment and Table \@ref(tab:victimCrimeCategory) shows how frequent each offense is.
 Though there are 10 possible offenses per victim, this table only looks at the first offense.
 The most common offense is simple assault, affecting 12.7% of victims or 944k people.
 This is followed by damage, vandalism, or destruction of property for 11% of victims.
 About 9.6% of victims experience drugs/narcotic violations, and these victims are likely also the offenders in the case (all incidents must have a victim recorded so in drug crimes the victims are also the offenders in most cases).
 Theft crimes, broken into some subcategories like "all other larceny" and "theft from motor vehicle" make up the three of the top six crimes (ranks 3, 5, and 6) people are victimized by.
 And the only remaining crime that accounts for 5% or more of offenses is burglary at 6.4%.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:victimCrimeCategory)The number and percent of crimes committed against each victim.
-For victims with multiple crimes committed against them, this shows the first crime reported.</caption>
+For victims with multiple crimes committed against them, this shows the first crime reported, 2022.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Crime Category </th>